 Labial hypertrophy is when one or both of the labia are larger than usual.
 The labia might be enlarged, one lip might be larger than the other, or the labia minora might extend down past the labia majora.

 Labial hypertrophy is harmless.
-It won’t affect your sex life and it doesn’t mean you have a medical condition.
-But it can be uncomfortable or embarrassing, and you might find it hard to keep your labia clean.
+It does not affect a woman’s sex life and it is not a medical condition.
+But it can be uncomfortable or embarrassing, and it might make it difficult to keep the labia clean.
 Your doctor can advise you about simple solutions like wearing loose-fitting underwear or using an ointment to reduce any irritation.

 Labiaplasty is an option for women who are badly affected by labial hypertrophy.
 This type of surgery usually involves reducing and reshaping the labia, but it’s not recommended for young women until they finish going through puberty.